365 DAYS PAST THE TRAFFIC LIGHTS

 Ultimately, I offer a voice for grieving young adults, with the aim of showing them they are not alone.

-You can find 365 Days Past the Traffic Lights on Amazon in paperback, Kindle and e-reader versions, and can read more reviews on Goodreads.
+You can find 365 Days Past the Traffic Lights on Amazon in paperback, Kindle and e-reader versions, and can read more reviews on Goodreads

-In 2019 I had the pleasure of talking with Grief Pod hosts Sasha Hamrogue and Venetia Quick.
 Listen to the episode below or follow this link